Most designed landscapes miss the best part.

 There can be no communion in designed landscapes without honesty.
 Conventionally designed landscapes tell you there is enough water.
 They present themselves as exterior decoration—passive and tame.
 In truth, they are fragile.
 Homogeneous designs propped up by chemicals and manufactured soil are mere assemblies.
 These instant, static compositions will increasingly fall apart in the wake of unpredictable change.

-We will strive to make each place more of itself.
+We strive to make each place more of itself.

 Foreign stone, globally-available products, and exotic plants erase the character that differentiates one place from another.
 It is the specific qualities of each place that define that place and carry value.
 Only when we are aware of the particulars of a place can we feel rooted.
 We call for the creation of landscapes that draw on the natural and extant assets of each site to inspire lasting bonds between people and place.